CalmNature – Simple Gardening Guides For Beginners

 4. Visual Signs to Watch For

 Slightly drooping leaves, dull leaf color, or crispy tips can indicate thirst.
-However, don’t rely on this alone—some plants droop when overwatered too.
 Always verify with the finger or weight test.

 Frequently Asked Questions